abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-loadbalancer.md

 ## Overview

-In this chapter we are going to, use a `loadBalancer` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your domain name, and activate TLS to secure your service.
+In this chapter, we will use a `loadBalancer` to host your abcdesktop service with a public IP address, then configure the DNS zone file to use your domain name, and enable TLS to secure your service.

 ## Create a new `http-router` service yaml file

-The default install define the `http-router` service with as `nodePort` type.
-We are going to update the `http-router` service with a `LoadBalancer` type.
+The default install configures the `http-router` service as a `nodePort` type.
+We are going to update the `http-router` service to use a `LoadBalancer` type.

 Create a file named `http-router.yaml`